 A trained mediation lawyer will help you negotiate your dispute until you and the other party reach an agreement together.
 Mediation allows for a process with a quicker and more flexible schedule, is often the least expensive legal option available, and allows you to have more input over the outcome of your case.
 Contact a mediation lawyer or a mediator if you have a disagreement that you need resolved without the cost and hassle of going to trial.

-Avvo has over 10,225 in-depth profiles on attorneys specializing in Mediation matters.
+Avvo has over 14,811 in-depth profiles on attorneys who handle Mediation matters.
 We highlight the most important factors so you can select the right attorney for your needs.

 Client Rating | Avvo helps you choose the right lawyer by providing reviews of attorneys written by actual clients, helping you make the most informed choices for your future legal decisions.